Uday9160/testing/JavaScript_Behind_the_Scenes.md

 This involves executing long-running tasks asynchronously, allowing the program to continue processing other tasks.
 This is crucial for creating responsive and efficient web applications.
 ![Monster Defination](./images/image.png)

-In summary, the lecture provides a comprehensive overview of JavaScript's fundamental characteristics, from being a high-level, multi-paradigm language to its dynamic typing and unique approaches to object-oriented programming and concurrency.
-The concepts introduced in this overview lay the groundwork for a deeper understanding of JavaScript programming throughout the course.

 # Deeper Dive into JavaScript Engine and Runtime